sainikh/RecylerveiwInFragment/README.md

 this implentaion is mailnly based on the nav Componet in android PLease go through this link for more info  :
 ## https://developer.android.com/guide/navigation/navigation-getting-started

+Geeks for Geeks also provides a breaf overview of how to implement this its good if can go through it
 ## https://www.geeksforgeeks.org/view-binding-in-android-jetpack/
 * First implement